silper2693/8weeksqlchallenge-by-Silper/Case Study #5: Data Mart/README.md

 Do you have any further recommendations for Danny’s team at Data Mart or any interesting insights based off this analysis?

-I will go with "region" first:
+🤓 Okay!
+Let start with "region"
 ```sql
 SELECT
   region